Mac (rapper)

-In 2001, Mac was convicted of manslaughter and sentenced to 30 years in prison at the Elayn Hunt Correctional Center in Louisiana, and was released on parole on June 22, 2021 after serving 20 years of his sentence.
+In 2001, Mac was convicted of manslaughter and sentenced to 30 years in prison at the Elayn Hunt Correctional Center in Louisiana, and was released on parole on June 22, 2021, after serving 20 years of his sentence.
 Phipps maintained his innocence throughout, and his parents have campaigned to re-open the investigation into his case.

 Career

-Mac was born McKinley Phipps, Jr. to Sheila Phipps and McKinley Phipps, Sr. in New Orleans, Louisiana, the oldest of their six children.
+Mac was born McKinley Phipps, Jr. to Sheila Phipps and McKinley Phipps, Sr. in New Orleans, the oldest of their six children.
 He began his music career in 1990, and by the time he was 13 years old, under the name "Lil Mac", he released his debut album, The Lyrical Midget.
 The album was one of the earliest commercial hip-hop albums to come out of New Orleans, and featured production from New Orleans producer Mannie Fresh.

 Late 1990s: No Limit Records, Shell Shocked, and World War III

-Lil Mac joined the Psychoward, a New Orleans-based group consisting of 28 rappers, and the group released their debut album, www.psychoward.com, in 1997.
+Lil Mac joined the Psychoward, a New Orleans–based group consisting of 28 rappers, and the group released their debut album, www.psychoward.com, in 1997.
 After rejecting an offer to move to New York and sign with Def Jam Records, Lil Mac changed his name to simply Mac and signed with Master P's No Limit Records.
 He toured with No Limit throughout the U.S. and Europe, and made guest appearances on many other artists' albums before releasing his own.
 He was featured on Master P's Ghetto D, Mystikal's Unpredictable, and Mia X's Unlady Like, among others.
 The next year in 1998, Mac released his second solo album and first with No Limit, Shell Shocked.
 The album is Mac's most commercially successful to date, reaching #11 on the Billboard 200.
 Mac again was featured on many other No Limit artist's releases that year.
 In 1999, he released his second album on the label, World War III.
 While it was still on the label, this release differed from usual No Limit releases in that it was not exclusively produced by the production team Beats by the Pound, and featured only three guest appearances from major No Limit names Master P, C-Murder, and Silkk the Shocker.
-The album did not fare as well commercially as his first No Limit release, peaking at #44 on the Billboard 200.
+The album did not fare as well commercially as his first No Limit release, peaking at No. 44 on the Billboard 200.
 Mac's musical style differed from many other Southern hip hop artists in this period, and he often displayed a level of lyrical complexity that has come to be associated with East Coast hip hop.